 How do I get the new security token for EV CS certificates?

-When you renew a certificate, you can request a new token as part of your order by selecting a Provisioning Method of "Preconfigured Hardware Token".
-There is no cost for the token when placing a new order.
+When you renew a certificate, you can request a new token as part of your order by selecting a Provisioning Method of "DigiCert-provided hardware token".

 How do I order extra tokens?